-How will you know when your elderly parents need help at home?
-One thing is certain: your parents aren’t likely to be the ones who tell you they need a helping hand!
+Admitting the need for assistance—and accepting it—is not easy for people as they age.
+So, how will you know when your aging parent needs help at home?
+One thing is certain: Mom and Dad aren’t likely to be the ones who tell you!

-Seniors have a strong desire to remain independent and in control of their own lives for as long as possible.
-Typically, an older adult will experience a traumatic event precipitating the realization that they need assistance.
-Because adult children are often unable to participate in making care decisions before a crisis takes place, the added emotional stress of a sudden hospitalization or fall complicates things even further.
+Seniors have a strong desire to remain independent and retain control of their own lives for as long as possible.
+Typically, an older adult will downplay or hide any issues they have been experiencing until an accident or sudden decline in their health makes it plain that they need assistance.
+Since adult children are often unable to participate in making care decisions before a crisis takes place, the added stress of an unexpected hospitalization or fall complicates things even further.

-Warning Signs That an Aging Parent Needs Help at Home
+Signs a Senior Needs Help at Home

-Difficulty Performing Routine Activities of Daily Living
+Difficulty Performing Activities of Daily Living

-- Dressing and grooming
+- Bathing and grooming

-Changes in Physical Function or Appearance That Indicate a Need for Assistance
+Changes in Physical Function and Appearance

 - Noticeable weight loss due to poor diet, difficulty cooking, eating, shopping for food, etc.

-- Poor personal hygiene and unpleasant body odor as a result of infrequent showering or bathing.
+- Poor personal hygiene and unpleasant body odor as a result of infrequent showering or bathing

-- Noticeable burns on the skin could indicate a senior is experiencing problems cooking.
+- Noticeable burns on the skin could indicate a senior is experiencing problems cooking

-Changes in Behavior or Mental Status
+Changes in Behavior and Mental Status

-- Lack of drive or motivation.
+- Lack of drive or motivation

-- Loss of interest in hobbies and activities.
+- Loss of interest in hobbies and activities

-- Difficulty keeping track of time.
+- Difficulty keeping track of time

-- Failure to return phone calls to friends and family members.
+- Failure to return phone calls to friends and family members

-- Changes in mood or extreme mood swings.
+- Changes in mood or extreme mood swings

 - Increased agitation